chris-townsend/project-two/README.md

 ![Ok Game Alert](./assets/images/readme-images/ok-game-over-alert.webp)
  ![Home button](./assets/images/readme-images/gamepage-home-icon.webp)

- 6. As a frequent user, I would like to see the Highscores.

-**On the homepage there is a Highscores button, click the button to view the Highscores.**

- 7. As a frequent user, I want to learn more about the developer and see if they have added any new content.
+ 6. As a frequent user, I want to learn more about the developer and see if they have added any new content.

  **At the bottom of each pop up modal for Instructions and Highscores are two social media icons, LinkedIn and Github, there is an effect on hover of the buttons to register interativity with the user.**

 ![Social Icons on 414px wide](./assets/images/readme-images/social-icons-414px.webp)

- 8. As a user I want the ability to play the game on multiple devices.
+ 7. As a user I want the ability to play the game on multiple devices.

  **The game has been tested on mutiple devices and tested using responsinator and google dev tools to add specific media queries for certain screen sizes.**